How many times have you sent an email and waited .... and waited ... and wondered what happened to it? We all have.

 A personalized touch never hurts, and a prospect may appreciate that you've anticipated their needs or interests.

-If you notice a contact hasn't opened any of your recent emails, consider reaching out and asking if they're still interested in receiving your emails.
-Provide a simple one-click option to unsubscribe if they wish to do so.
+If you notice a contact hasn't opened any of your recent emails, remove them from your mailing list, or reach out one last time with a simple one-click option to unsubscribe if they wish to do so.

 Some users don’t take any action post-email open or click.
 The notification simply gives them the comfort of knowing their contact is engaging with them, and that there is no need to send a bothersome follow up email.